Nameirakpam Kunjarani Devi Biography

-Famous Indian weightlifter Nameirakpam Kunjarani Devi was born on March 1, 1968 in Imphal, Manipur.
+Nameirakpam Kunjarani Devi is a famous Indian weightlifter was born on March 1, 1968 in Imphal, Manipur.
 She started participating in sports right from her schooldays in Imphal’s Sindam Sinshang Resident High School and went on to complete her graduation from the Maharaja Bodha Chandra College in Imphal.

-She was suspended for six months after testing positive for anabolic steroids in 2001.
+Nameirakpam Kunjarani Devi was suspended for six months after testing positive for anabolic steroids in 2001.
 A recipient of Arjuna award in 1990, she was awarded the Rajiv Gandhi Khel Ratna award in 1996 and in the same year she won the K.K.Birla Sports award.
-Kunjarani claimed the gold medal at the 2006 Melbourne Commonwealth Games held in Melbourne in the 48 kg category with a Games record.
+Nameirakpam Kunjarani Devi claimed the gold medal at the 2006 Melbourne Commonwealth Games held in Melbourne in the 48 kg category with a Games record.
 Kunjarani holds the rank of an Assistant Commandant in the Central Reserve Police Force(CRPF).